chbeu/chbeu.github.io/content/post/20230603_iir2023/index.md

 #projects: []
 ---

-I have the great please giving a keynote at the [13th Italian Information Retrieval Workshop (IIR 2023)](http://iir2023.isti.cnr.it) next week.
+I have the great pleasure giving a keynote at the [13th Italian Information Retrieval Workshop (IIR 2023)](http://iir2023.isti.cnr.it) next week.
 I am looking forward to two days with many talks on exciting topics.
 <br>
 <br>